|

 Weed the ornaments.
 Use adhesive to sandwich the tracing paper between the round and star layers.

-snowflake cardstock cricut ornaments
+Snowflake Cardstock cricut ornaments

 Fold the snowflake layers in half and glue pairs together along the fold.
 Alternatively, you can glue pairs together to create a sturdy, double-sided ornament.